 Won't work for all double-sided printing tasks.
 Some packages arrived damaged.

-Double-sided paper that is suitable for putting together items such as brochures, newsletters, invitations, and more.
+Double-sided design that is suitable for putting together items such as brochures, newsletters, invitations, and more.
 Can be used to print matte-finish photos.
 Feels heavy, as it is 9.7 mil thick.
 Ideal for printing with an inkjet.

 Features the brand's ColorLok technology that prevents ink from smudging or feathering.
 Has a substantial feel.
-Works best with inkjet printers, but is compatible with some laser models as well.
+Works best with inkjet models, but is compatible with some laser models as well.
 Comes in packages of single or multiple reams.

 Some pages came out of the reams wrinkled.
 A few consumers gripe that it's not as bright white as expected.
 Occasional jams noted.
 Not for most double-sided printing.